jydelabs-01/Assign-Static-IP-on-Ubuntu-Svr-22.04/README.md

 change the file permissionn to 644 using: chmod 644 /etc/netplan/01-network-manage-all.yaml

 STEP 4: Edit the network interface configuration file using the following command:

-# configs below are in ymal indentation
+# configs below are in yaml indentation

 network:
   version: 2